jsh1/glint/README.md

 content objects (no geometry, only drawing).
 This simplifies the base layer class.

-- Hidden property is not animatable.
+- Enabled property is not animatable.
 This allows hidden subtrees to be pruned before they get to the render tree.

 - No transactions or built-in thread safety.
 Callers will modify the